ReggieReo/Allergic-Rhinitis-and-Environmental-Factors/README.md

 ```
 pip install -r requirements.txt
 ```
-6. Edit config file
+6. Edit config file and save as config.py
 ```
+file is at ./config.py \example
-nvim config.py\ example or use your prefered text editor
+use your prefered text editor
+save as config.py
 ```
 7. Run API Server
 ```